sudo-tahirsaeed/tahir_IMDB/README.md

 # HOW TO RUN
 # Backend:

-1. Clone the repository containing the backend code.
+1. Clone the backend repository.
 2. Navigate to the backend directory in the terminal.
-3. Run npm install to install the necessary node modules.
+3. Run npm install to install the required node modules.
+4. Finally run using npm start / node index.js
+# Database Configuration:
+1. Database is deployed on cloud by default, but could be configured locally
-4. Set up XAMPP or any other database server.
+2. Set up your chosen database server (e.g., XAMPP).
-5. Import the provided 'backup.sql' file into your database server (attached within repo).
+3. Import the 'databaseFile.sql' file into your database server.
-6. Configure the database credentials (username, password) in the 'dbconfig' file in the backend.
+4. Configure the database credentials in the '/backend/backendconfig/db.js' file in the backend directory.
-7. Start the MySQL server from XAMPP or your chosen server.
-8. Run npm start or node index.js to start the backend server.

 # Frontend:

 Clone the repository containing the frontend code.